MikeTaylor/palaeo-vo/vo-manuscript.md

 ![Figure I. human vertebrae in cross-section](figures/export-jpeg/Figure-I-hemisected-human-vertebrae.jpeg)

-> **Figure I.** Human vertebrae in cross-section.
+> **Figure I.** Right halves of two vertebrae from the lumbar region of a human _Homo sapiens_ in sagittal cross-section (cranial to left).
+Modified from Gray 1858: figure 99.
 XXX Write more when the annotations are there.
-XXX Provenance

 ---